Western Springs Dethatching Lawn Services

 Contact Western Springs’s Department of Public Works for Dethatched Material Disposal & Yard Waste Collection

-Proper disposal of dethatched lawn material is essential for both environmental compliance and community cleanliness in Western Springs.
-The Village operates a comprehensive yard waste collection program, typically running from April through November, which includes curbside pickup and a designated drop-off site for residents.
-Accepted materials include dethatched thatch, grass clippings, leaves, and small branches, but all must be separated according to municipal guidelines.
-Only biodegradable paper yard waste bags or rigid containers (usually up to 32 gallons) are permitted—plastic bags are strictly prohibited to comply with local and state organic waste regulations.
+Proper disposal of dethatched lawn material is essential for both environmental compliance and neighborhood cleanliness in Western Springs.
+The Village operates a comprehensive yard waste collection program, typically running from April through November, which accepts dethatched thatch, grass clippings, and leaves.
+Residents must use biodegradable paper bags—plastic bags are strictly prohibited—or rigid containers (usually up to 32 gallons) for curbside pickup.
 Commercial contractors may be subject to additional permit or fee requirements.
-Residents should check the seasonal collection schedule and ensure that all materials are placed at the curb on the designated day.
-For more information on yard waste collection, drop-off site hours, and permit requirements, contact:
+For those preferring to drop off yard waste, the municipal yard waste drop-off site operates during posted hours and may require a resident permit or sticker.
+Always separate thatch from other yard waste if required by local guidelines.
+Accepted materials include:

 Western Springs Department of Public Works